TalismanSociety/chaindata/README.md

 There are a few sections in this repo which could do with a tidy up.
 Here is a list of some of them, feel free to add more!

-- The use of relative logo paths vs absolute logo paths is confusing.
-  We should decide on one, and then also clear up exactly how it is that logos are handled in the repo.
-  By `clear up`, I mean to make the code easier to understand where possible, and to add docs anywhere it needs to remain complex.
-  It is currently unclear to contributors whether they only need to add their own logos, or if changes also need to be made to the files in `data`.

-- The code for merging `known-evm-networks.json` with `evm-networks.json` is complex, stateful, full of side-effects and therefore difficult to re-use between the build stage and the fetch-external stage.
+- The code for merging `known-evm-networks.json` with `data/networks-ethereum.json` is complex, stateful, full of side-effects and therefore difficult to re-use between the build stage and the fetch-external stage.
   It is currently co-located inside of `scripts/build/steps/addEvmNetworks.ts`.
   We should decide on a simpler mechanism for merging these two files, and extract the implementation of that into a util file.
   An example of where this currently fails is in `scripts/fetch-external/steps/fetchErc20TokenSymbols.ts`.